Open hardware · in active development prototype v0.8.0

 Bill of materials

 All components are off-the-shelf modules available from major suppliers.
+The v0.8.0 baseline adds BMP388 barometer and GT-U8 GPS.
 Actual cost may vary slightly depending on shipping, supplier, and regional pricing.

 • RTL-SDR FC0013 dongle USB 1090 MHz receiver for ADS-B / Mode-S, ~$1.50